-But I started to hear some rumors and questions from thought leaders that Twitter might be penalizing posts made with apps on their platform.
+But I started to hear rumors and questions from thought leaders that Twitter might be penalizing posts made with apps on its platform.

-Buffer recently ran a small test of their own to see how apps performed on Twitter and found these results:
+Buffer ran a small test of its own to see how apps performed on Twitter and found these results: